 What To Expect In A Maths Scholars Assessment

-As a Maths Scholar Scholarship interviewer I have been involved in the process for a number of years.
-Obviously in that time I have come across some fantastic interviewees.
-Sadly I have come across some less impressive candidates too.
-So I was asked what I would recommend to potential scholars before they begin the interview process.
+As a Maths Scholarship Assessor I have been involved in the process for a number of years.
+Obviously in that time I have come across some fantastic candidates and, sadly, I have come across some less impressive candidates too.
+So I was asked what I would recommend to candidates before they begin the Assessment process.
 My advice can be summed up in a few words: prepare, prepare and prepare some more!

 Every candidate is asked the same standard questions and currently these are sent in advance with the paperwork.
 Those who have read up on background issues do well and those who haven’t, well, you can imagine the consequence.
 It’s not a trick as I mentioned before.
 It’s common sense to prepare, especially when questions are given in advance.
 So you can see how disappointed the panel is when people say: ‘I didn’t expect to be asked that question.’
 As I said before, preparation is key to success.
 Therefore, ensure you check the paperwork very diligently in advance.

 However standard questions don’t necessarily require identical, standard answers.
 We all know that how you analyse the issues behind a question is as important as the final answer.
 Even if you say ‘Yes I’ve considered this question and it’s quite difficult to answer but I believe….’ this can give us a clear indication that some worthwhile thought has taken place.

 One thing some candidates have some difficulty with is their ability to back up generalities with specifics.
 As an example, consider the interviewee who says that they will make maths engaging.
 When asked “How?” they say they will have an engaging plan or activity.
 Exchanges like these can often go round in circles.

 What we look for are very specific ideas with examples.
 Really explore beneath the surface and add some depth to your response.
 What would you do in specific cases and how would you do it?
 What are your reasons?
 How might you do things differently with different students?